thakur-kt/laravel-elasticsearch/README.md

 # Product Catalog Search System

 A Laravel-based application for managing a product catalog with full-text search powered by Elasticsearch.
 This project demonstrates how to integrate Laravel and Elasticsearch using a custom service class for scalable, high-performance search.
+The frontend search UI is built with Vue.js and styled using Tailwind CSS.

 ---